sgost/contentconcepts-data/blog/manuscript-plagiarism-–-quick-guide-to-fix-it-and-reduce-similarity-index.md

 ---
 In this modern day, academic plagiarism is mostly unintentional, or self-plagiarism, at least in the papers we receive for manuscript editing.
 This is because one cannot dodge plagiarism as there are many sophisticated software available to  deduct plagiarism.

 ## So what is plagiarism?

  According to the dictionary of Merriam-Webster:

 * Plagiarism is not merely stealing words of someone’s text.
 It is also about stealing the ideas of a person.
 While paraphrasing something, you need to cite the idea
 * You can paraphrase a particular idea, but you should cite the original source.

 ## Categories of Plagiarism

 There are various forms of plagiarism.
-At the end of the day, all forms of plagiarism boil down to the notion of stealing ideas or text.
+At the end of the day, all forms of [plagiarism](https://contentconcepts.in/services/plagiarism_check/plagiarism_editing) boil down to the notion of stealing ideas or text.

 #### Copy-Paste Plagiarism

 The other name for this form is direct plagiarism.
 The person simply copies a portion of the text and pastes it in his document, without any citation.
 When you require using some text word-by-word, it is important to put it within quotes.

 ### Mosaic Plagiarism

 It is about creating a patchwork text by copying different small portions of text and pasting them together to artificially create a new text.

 ### Self-plagiarism

 As the term suggests, you plagiarize the content from your own written text without citing it.
 It could be an academic paper or data analysis report.
 Although this might seem a bit weird, but from a practical perspective, you need to produce original work, even avoiding self-plagiarism.

 ### Global plagiarism

 Global plagiarism is using another person’s academic paper or works in a similar line.
 Also, when you buy a paper from some service provider, you commit the same mistake.
-When one of your friends or family members writes the paper under your name, the seriousness of the offence is same.
+When one of your friends or family members writes the paper under your name, the seriousness of the offense is same.

 ## Consequences of plagiarism

 The consequences are dependent on the plagiarism type and your stature as a student or researcher.
 •	Failing the coursework